MaximilianHauser/HexLogic/README.md

 * [ ] format text so it is displayed correctly in editors help function if possible
 * [x] ~~find a way around the unhashable type error for~~ in_range or just return as list or dict instead of set
 * [x] add missing GraphMatrix unittests
+* [ ] fix invalid escape sequence printout for diagram at the head of example.py
+* [ ] breadth first search error: TypeError: argument of type 'NoneType' is not iterable
+* [ ] "from_c not in self.matrix_coords and from_c not in destinations" printout in console when running unittests

 ## References